RobinAxelsson/robinaxelsson.github.io/_posts/2021-09-07-Cloud-Computing.markdown

 # Models of Cloud Computing
 - Deployment Model:
-  - Public Cloud: Accessed on the public internet and services are hosted on public cloud providers like: Microsoft Azure, Amazon Web Services (AWS), Google Cloud
+  - Public Cloud: Accessed on the public internet and services are hosted on public cloud providers like: Microsoft Azure, Amazon Web Services (AWS), Google Cloud Platform
   - Private Cloud: Services not hosted on the public internet but mostly within an organization.
   - Hybrid Cloud: Use of services both in the public cloud and in the private cloud.